 By: Ryan Almy

-In an unprecedented move by a Texas Baptist church, mind the battle for equality has gained some significant ground in the warzone of religion.
-The Royal Lane Baptist Church of Dallas effectively alienated itself from Texas’ largest umbrella group for Baptist churches, purchase the Baptist General Convention of Texas, stuff when Royal Lane pastor David Matthews announced that the church welcomes and will ordain homosexuals.
+In an unprecedented move by a Texas Baptist church, the battle for equality has gained some significant ground in the warzone of religion.
+The Royal Lane Baptist Church of Dallas effectively alienated itself from Texas’ largest umbrella group for Baptist churches, the Baptist General Convention of Texas, when Royal Lane pastor David Matthews announced that the church welcomes and will ordain homosexuals.

 Such alienation from the larger network of Baptism does not come without cost, however, as the church will essentially be on its’ own when it comes to relief work and other church missions as long as the prevailing Baptist ideology holds homosexuality as sinful.

 Founded in 1952, the Royal Lane Baptist Church has a history of advancing the frontlines of equality, which is especially remarkable in a state with deep conservative roots.
 The church was one of the first in Texas to allow racial integration and to ordain women deacons.

 This latest stance by the church highlights the similarities between past struggles for equality and the current movement that is sweeping the country into controversy: gay’s rights to marry and have religious affiliation.
 It also highlights the blatant hypocrisy of the prevailing religious sentiment toward homosexuality.
 The largest Baptist group in the world, the Baptist World Alliance, states that their mission is to lead in world evangelism and defend human rights and religious freedom…(unless you are a homosexual abomination).